 Golf in the Time of Coronavirus: Florida Man Strikes Again

-It is refreshing to learn that even in the midst of a deadly pandemic where thousands are dying and millions are holding themselves in self-isolation, that some men have not abandoned their sense of priorities.
+It’s refreshing to learn that even in the midst of a deadly pandemic where thousands are dying and millions are containing themselves in self-isolation, that some men have not abandoned their sense of priorities.

 Men who understand what’s truly important, who are willing, ready and able to stand up and be counted, to throw themselves in harm’s way on behalf of all that is right and just.

 One such individual, a 74-year-old Palm Coast, Florida man, made headlines this week when he responded to just such a call of duty, courageously ignoring the viral threats of social interaction in order to enforce crucial norms of civil society.

 His battlefield: the golf course at Hammock Beach Resort south of St. Augustine.